JimboCee/PomodoroTimer/README.md

 A *lot* of people seem to enjoy watching and studying alongside 3 hour videos of other people studying.
 Generally, the Pomodoro technique is used.

-The circular-progress-bar Javascript library essentially set the groundwork for this entire App.
+The [react-circular-progress-bar](https://www.npmjs.com/package/react-circular-progressbar) Javascript library essentially set the groundwork for this entire App.
 Being able to implement a Progress bar and enter a few parameters and a bit of ext. styling and have a component that just *works* is very nice.

 The settings are quite self-explanatory, they hide behind a component which changes them based on an onClick function.
 Any future implementations as listed below should be kept away from this current settings wrapper, so as not to bulk up the container.